Table of Contents

 Even if your rack doesn’t have tabs with bolt holes, it’s actually possible to bolt down any rack.
 You either want to drill through the tubing and use extra long bolts, or better, bolt down a bracket that lays over the tubing.

-Group and commercial environments
+Group and Commercial Environments

 Group workouts pose their own issues.
-Affiliates with limited space may need to move the racks to the floor for a particular workout and then store them back against the wall again.
+Crossfit affiliates with limited space may need to move the racks to the floor for a particular workout and then store them back against the wall again.
 With power racks this isn’t feasible.
 Not only are they heavy, but they don’t stack together in the corner well.
 But with small half racks a single person can carry it, or two people easily, and you end up with some serious space opened up.
 It’s a matter of what works for the environment.